This post may include affiliate links. Thank you for your support.

 Table of Contents

-- About this Asian brussel sprouts recipe
+- About these Asian brussel sprouts

-- How to make Asian brussels sprouts
+- How to make this asian brussel sprout recipe

-- More recipes for brussels sprout side dishes!
+- More brussels sprouts side dishes!

-- Roasted Asian Brussel Sprouts Recipe with Peanut Sauce
+- Asian Brussel Sprouts

-About this Asian brussel sprouts recipe
+About these Asian brussel sprouts

 These savory, slightly smoky and sweet Asian sprouts are tender on the inside with a beautifully crisp, caramelized exterior.
 Strewn with nutty sesame seeds, dusted with spicy red peppers and sprinkled with salty peanuts, herbaceous cilantro and fresh scallions, these sprouts are bursting with mouthwateringly delicious flavor!
 Finished with a generous drizzle of creamy, silky, umami-rich, peanut sauce, these crispy brussels sprouts are crazy addictive and utterly delicious!

-While they make a fantastic appetizer or stellar side dish, I’d be lying if I said I haven’t eaten a enormous serving-size bowl full of these Asian Brussels Sprouts and called it dinner!
+While they make a fantastic appetizer or stellar side dish, I’d be lying if I said I haven’t eaten an enormous serving-size bowl full of these Asian Brussels Sprouts and called it dinner!
 Legit, these crispy sprouts are just that good!

 Why you’ll love this recipe!

-This brussels are tender-crisp and bursting with umami flavor!
-This recipe is made with 7 simple ingredients, plus a few pantry staples, to create an easy and delicious vegetable side dish you and your family will love!
+This sprout recipe is made with 7 simple ingredients, plus a few pantry staples, to create an easy and delicious vegetable dish you and your family will love.
+Here’s what to grab:

 - Brussels Sprouts: You need two pounds of fresh brussels sprouts.
 Make sure you select sprouts that are roughly the same size for even roasting!
 (See below for tips on selecting, storing and trimming your brussels!)